zenwarr/mpv-config/README.md

 ## remember-props

-When a property changes, it saves it to restore it on next start.
+When a property changes, it saves it to restore on next start.
 Saved values are not file-specific.
 List of properties to save is configured in `script-opts/remember-props.conf` file: